-Works are restricted to the made ground of the A82 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to approximately four to five weeks in total.
-TM is still to be confirmed however it is anticipated that this will consist of a combination of single lane and full closures of the A82 carriageway.
+Works are restricted to the made ground of the A87 carriageway and traffic management will be designed in line with existing guidance.
+The proposed works are anticipated to last five days.
+TM will consist of single lane closures facilitated by TTLs and a convoy system.
+The A87 carriageway will remain open throughout the duration of the works.